Scientists Have Created A Robust ‘Terminator-Like’ Liquid Metal That Can Change Shapes And Stretch

 This is, of course, not the first time that history has been made with a bendable metal.
 While other research has looked into liquid metals that could be bent if they were at just the right room temperature, previous research only allowed scientists to stretch these liquid metals in a horizontal direction, rather than the additional vertical which the Terminator-like liquid has now allowed scientists to achieve.

-The other liquid metals which were tested also needed to be submerged within water as without this immersion scientists quickly discovered that the material would swiftly turn into an unworkable paste.
+The other liquid metals which were tested also needed to be submerged within water, as without this immersion, scientists discovered that the material would swiftly turn into an unworkable paste.

 Shocking 'Terminator-like' liquid metal developed by scientists https://t.co/67YTkuhlr5 pic.twitter.com/KI4iqdRcnB